Senior Debt Administrator, Office of Budget & Finance, Hennepin County, MN

-Kathy Kardell joined Hennepin County, Minnesota in October 2010 as Senior Department Administrator in the Office of Budget and Finance.
-In her current position, she is responsible for the debt management function for the County, as well as other special projects within and across County departments and County partners.
+Kathy Kardell joined Hennepin County, Minnesota in October 2010 as Senior Department Administrator and Debt Manager in the Office of Budget and Finance.
+In her current position, she is responsible for the debt management function for the County (over $1.6 billion of outstanding obligations), as well as other special projects within and across County departments and County partners.

 Prior to joining the County, Kathy served as Assistant Commissioner for Treasury and Debt Management at Minnesota Management and Budget (MMB) for nearly 3 years.
 During her tenure at MMB, she oversaw the issuance of $2.4 billion of state general obligation bonds (new money and refunding), $164 million of state revenue bonds, and $75 million of certificates of participation.
 In addition, she procured a $600 million line of credit to assist the state in managing its cash flow needs.